 I have taught hundreds of students across four different universities, developed well-being-boosting products, and helped organizations create programs and positive technologies that have reached more than a million people worldwide.
 But perhaps the biggest impact I had was when I mentored a student my first year in graduate school.
 Always eager to learn, she'd smile big, excited about each new project and responsibility.
 At the end of our time working together, she became the first person in her family to graduate college.

-Even though most Psychology Ph.D.s help students in universities, help customers or employees in companies, or help clients as therapists, I feel most in line with my life purpose when I support the change-makers: the people who will make this world a happier, healthier, better place.
-In fact, most of my work now focuses on doing just this: consulting with entrepreneurs and organizations to help them build products that increase happiness.
+Even though most psychology Ph.D.s help students in universities, help customers or employees in companies, or help clients as therapists, I feel most in line with my life purpose when I support the change-makers: the people who will make this world a happier, healthier, better place.
+In fact, most of my work now focuses on doing just this: helping entrepreneurs build products and businesses that make a real difference.

 To find your life purpose, ask yourself: Who do you want to help?
 There are many ways to chip away at the same problem, and it's up to you to find out who you want to help.
 By figuring out the specific person or people you want to help, you can more easily find your purpose.